pablosuau/JavaRG/README.md

-# JavaRG
-Simple computational geometry library written in Java
+# JavaRGSimple computational geometry library written in Java.
+This is my Master Thesis' source code.
+This code was written in 2002 as part of my Computer Science degree.
+The goal was to implement a small subset of the CGAL computational geometry library.
+All documentation and code is in Spanish.
+[Dissertation (PDF)](JavaRG.pdf)